agampandey27/2100640100004/README.md

     npm run dev
-The application will be available at http://localhost:3000.

 Environment Variables
 Make sure to set up any necessary environment variables if your application requires them.

-Contributing
-If you'd like to contribute to this project, please fork the repository and submit a pull request.
-Contributions are welcome!

-License
-This project is licensed under the MIT License.

 Contact
 For any inquiries or feedback, you can contact: